 What is the expected demand for InfiniBand-enabled solutions?

-According to IDC research, high performance computing (HPC), scale-out database environments, shared and virtualized I/O, and increasing demand from financial applications with HPC-like characteristics are driving and will continue to drive the rapid adoption of InfiniBand.
+According to IDC research, HPC, scale-out database environments, shared and virtualized I/O, and increasing demand from financial applications with HPC-like characteristics are driving and will continue to drive the rapid adoption of InfiniBand.

 How are InfiniBand fabrics managed?